Our Top Ecommerce Product Discovery Strategies

 Once the shopper clicks “find”, they can select exactly what they need for their vehicle.

 Along the left side, they have controls to filter down to the specific type of part that they need.
 Granted, this setup works great for MXGear because they don’t sell parts in dozens of categories.
-Regardless, placing this feature in the header where it will be available on every page allows you to gather more information about the customer’s needs early on, and in our testing does increase conversion rates in sessions where these finders are used.
+Regardless, placing this feature in the header where it will be available on every page allows you to gather more information about the customer’s needs early on, and in our testing does improve ecommerce product discovery and increase conversion rates in sessions where these finders are used.